Winner of the 2019 Alexander George Book Award from the International Society of Political Psychology (ISPP)

 Drawing from original survey data which probed Americans’ experiences of 21 federal social policies -- such as food stamps, Social Security, Medicaid, and the home mortgage interest deduction -- Mettler shows that 96 percent of adults have received benefits from at least one of them, and that the average person has utilized five.
 Overall usage rates transcend social, economic, and political divisions, and most Americans report positive experiences of their policy experiences.
 However, the fact that they have benefited from these policies bears little positive effect on people’s attitudes towards government.
 Mettler finds that shared identities and group affiliations are more powerful and consistent influences.
 In particular, those who oppose welfare tend to extrapolate their unfavorable views of it to government in general.
 Deep antipathy toward the government has emerged as a conservative movement waged a war on social welfare policies for over forty years, even as economic inequality and benefit use increased.

 Mettler finds that patterns of political participation exacerbate the government-citizen disconnect, as those holding positive views of federal programs and supporting expanded benefits have lower rates of involvement than those holding more hostile views of the government.
 As a result, the loudest political voice belongs to those who have benefited from policies but who give government little credit for their economic well-being, seeing their success more as a matter of their own deservingness.
 This contributes to the election of politicians who advocate cutting federal social programs.
 According to Mettler, the government-citizen disconnect frays the bonds of representative government and democracy.

 The Government-Citizen Disconnect illuminates a paradox that increasingly shapes American politics.
 Mettler's examination of hostility toward government at a time when most Americans will at some point rely on the social benefits it provides helps us better understand the roots of today's fractious political climate.

-SUZANNE METTLER is the John L. Senior Professor of American Institutions at Cornell University.
+SUZANNE METTLER is the Clinton Rossiter Chair of American Institutions at Cornell University.